PsychoLlama/rsp/README.md

 **This project is an experiment in AI-assisted development, not an attempt to create a production-ready Lisp interpreter.** Its primary goal is to push the capabilities of AI models, specifically Google's Gemini 1.5 Pro, by tasking them with a complex, iterative software engineering challenge: designing and implementing a programming language.

-Remarkably, **100% of the code in this repository, including the language design, interpreter, and all features, was written by the AI** through interaction with [Aider](https://aider.chat/).
-This serves as a demonstration of current AI capabilities in software development.
+**100% of the code in this repository, including the language design, interpreter, and all features, was written by the AI** through interaction with [Aider](https://aider.chat/).
+The project aims to explore the current state of AI-assisted development.

 ## Language Features